Adobe-Marketing-Cloud/aep-sdks-documentation/foundation-extensions/mobile-core/mobile-core-release-notes.md

 * Fixed a bug where token (~ timestampu) was not expanded correctly
 * Introduced `webViewDidFinishLoading` to `FullScreenMessageDelegate`

+> Note: This release introduces breaking changes to the `NetworkService` and the `SystemInfoService`.

 ## May 25, 2021

 ### Android Core 1.8.1